František Juhan: Career

 Juhan raced most of the historic brands of the era including Jawa, Vincent, Gilera, Moto Guzzi and MV Agusta.

 He immigrated to Vancouver (British Columbia, Canada), where he became a businessman.
 He founded the award-winning Honda Centre in 1965.
+His son Frankie Juhan continued to run the shop after his father died and both Franta and Frankie were inducted into the Greater Vancouver Motorsports Pioneers Society in 2018.

 Franta Juhan raced in the Isle of Man TT in 1935 and 1938.
 In 1938 he raced a Velocette.

 In 1948, he won the Grand Prix of Europe in Bern (Switzerland), riding a Velocette KTT 350 in which he set a new lap record.